Temporary Protected Status

 Fill out an application for work authorization

 If the applicant needs permission to work and has not yet applied for employment authorization, fill out form I-765 – Application for Employment Authorization Document.
 See instructions in the Documents section.
-The filing fee for this form is $410 (children under 14 years old and seniors older than 65 are exempt from the filing fee if submitting I-765 together with a TPS application).
+The filing fee for this form is $470.

 Fill out an application for Advance Parole